-How is the World Economic Forum fostering an inclusive and sustainable digital economy?
+How is the World Economic Forum fostering a sustainable and inclusive digital economy?

 The World Economic Forum’s Platform for Shaping the Future of Digital Economy and New Value Creation helps companies and governments leverage technology to develop digitally-driven business models that ensure growth and equity for an inclusive and sustainable economy.

 - The Forum’s EDISON Alliance is mobilizing leaders from across sectors to accelerate digital inclusion.
-It is harnessing commitments to improve the lives of 1 billion people by 2025 through affordable access to digital solutions in education, healthcare, and financial services.
+Its 1 Billion Lives Challenge harnesses cross-sector commitments and action to improve people’s lives through affordable access to digital solutions in education, healthcare, and financial services by 2025.

 Contact us for more information on how to get involved.